-Since October 2020, the Company has been party to a clinical research support agreement with COH in connection with an investigatorsponsored study conducted under an Institutional Review Board-approved, investigator-initiated protocol entitled: "A Phase 1 Study to Evaluate PSCA-Specific Chimeric Antigen Receptor (CAR)-T Cells for Patients with Metastatic Castration Resistant Prostate Cancer" for MB-105.
+Since October 2020, the Company has been party to a clinical research support agreement with COH in connection with an investigator-sponsored study conducted under an Institutional Review Board-approved, investigator-initiated protocol entitled: "A Phase 1 Study to Evaluate PSCA-Specific Chimeric Antigen Receptor (CAR)-T Cells for Patients with Metastatic Castration Resistant Prostate Cancer" for MB-105.
 The Company has agreed to reimburse COH for costs associated with this trial not to exceed \$2.3 million.
 The agreement will expire upon the delivery of a final study report or earlier.
 Since inception, the Company has reimbursed COH \$0.3 million.

-CD20 (MB-106) Clinical Trial Agreement with Fred Hutchinson Cancer Research Center

-Since July 3, 2017, in conjunction with the CD20 Technology License from Fred Hutchinson Cancer Research Center ("Fred Hutch"), the Company has been party to an investigator-initiated clinical trial agreement (the "CD20 CTA") to provide partial funding for a Phase 1/2 clinical trial at Fred Hutch evaluating the safety and efficacy of the CD20 Technology in patients with relapsed or refractory B-cell non-Hodgkin lymphomas.
+CD20 (MB-106) Clinical Trial Agreement with Fred Hutchinson Cancer Research Center partial funding for a Phase 1/2 clinical trial at Fred Hutch evaluating the safety and efficacy of the CD20 Technology in patients with relapsed or refractory B-cell non-Hodgkin lymphomas.
 In connection with the CD20 CTA, the Company agreed to fund up to \$5.3 million of costs associated with the clinical trial, which commenced during the fourth quarter of 2017.
 In November 2020, the CD20 CTA was amended to include additional funding of approximately \$1.8 million, which includes \$0.8 million for the treatment of five patients with chronic lymphocytic leukemia.
 In January 2022, the CD20 CTA was amended to include additional funding of \$2.2 million increasing the total payment obligation of the Company in connection with the CD20 CTA not to exceed \$9.3 million.
-Since inception, the Company has reimbursed Fred Hutch \$6.1 million.
+Since inception, the Company has reimbursed Fred Hutch \$6.2 million.